colinjamesfirth/smartcolumns/README.md

 Values: narrow|normal|wide|stretch
 Default: normal

 Choose a base reference width keyword for each data column.
 Available space is normally distributed proportionally to the various width columns.
 If one or more columns are set to `stretch`, other columns take their base widths and available space is distributed evenly amongst the `stretch` columns.
-Actual widths are set during SmartTable initialisation.
+Actual widths are set during SmartColumns initialisation.

 ### data-smartcol-center
 Type: optional